hydpy-dev/hydpy/hydpy/docs/rst/install.rst

 Selecting a HydPy distribution
 ------------------------------

-If you want to contribute to the development of  :ref:`HydPy` or implement own models, please see the :ref:`development` section.
-If you want to apply :ref:`HydPy` only, you should start with a stable version available under `releases`_.
+If you want to contribute to the development of  *HydPy* or implement own models, please see the :ref:`development` section.
+If you want to apply *HydPy* only, you should start with a stable version available under `releases`_.

-Probably, you are interested in using the latest version of :ref:`HydPy`, which is the one with the highest version number.
+Probably, you are interested in using the latest version of *HydPy*, which is the one with the highest version number.
 HydPy's version numbers consist of three separate numbers.
 In "X.Y.Z.", "X" is the major number.
-There can be important differences between :ref:`HydPy` versions with different major numbers, possibly resulting in some incompatibility issues with interfacing systems.
+There can be important differences between *HydPy* versions with different major numbers, possibly resulting in some incompatibility issues with interfacing systems.
 "Y" is the minor revision number, indicating some improvements, but no potentially problematic changes, e.g. the